 Apple copying Samsung copying Apple — that's one way to look at Memoji, which is a new form of Animoji that you design yourself.
 Similar to Samsung's AR Emoji feature on the Galaxy S9 and Note 9, you can create your Memoji with a selection of hairstyles, skin tones, glasses, hats and the like.
 And as you're building your Memoji, you can see your virtual form take shape in real time, emulating your movements and mannerisms.
 Already, we think Memoji look smoother than Samsung's stilted and unnatural Animoji.

-On iOS 12, four new Animoji join the party — tiger, T-rex, ghost and koala.
+On iOS 12, four new Animoji have joined the party — tiger, T-rex, ghost and koala.
 Then there's the strange, strange addition of Tongue Detection, which is exactly what it sounds like: You stick out your tongue, and your Animoji (or Memoji) will as well.
 If you send selfies to a friend in iMessage, you'll also be able to superimpose your Memoji over your head in a picture.
 (Image Credit: Tom's Guide)

 Previous versions of iOS could drown you in a sea of notifications if you weren’t careful.
 But iOS 12 improves things by giving you more control over which notifications you see.
 When you get a notification from a particularly pushy app in iOS 12, you can swipe left and tap the new Manage button.
 That gives you the option of having iOS 12 deliver future notifications quietly: they’ll still show up in Notification Center, but they won’t make your iPhone buzz nor will they distract you by flashing up on the screen. iOS 12 also groups notifications from the same app, making it easier to manage them when they pile up.
 (Image Credit: Tom's Guide)